threedi/tema-demo/example-case-study/case-study.md

 Based on the flood prediction, a prediction of critical locations could be made.
 I know N&S can do that, but perhaps a project partner can too.
 Flooding of railways, bridges or important roads ("Bundesstraße") or medical facilities comes to mind.

-Such critical locations could really benefit of real-time drone imagery and monitoring.
+Such critical locations could really benefit from real-time drone imagery and monitoring.
 In reality, the upper reaches of the Ahr valley were already dealing with a disaster even though the authorities in the lower reaches were not really aware of what was coming.
 Their own official downstream measurement equipment never went beyond a certain worrying level as the equipment literally stopped reporting after being ripped out by the flood...

 Objective proper real-time flood calculations could really have helped here!

 ## 4: feedback from critical locatons

-I invite you to look at [this video](https://youtu.be/I1MU2Kdnn_s?si=J34Duojrtz6BMhu_&t=75), at that timestamp you'll see below picture.
-The rectangular section at the bottom left is the submerged railway bridge, the round section at the top is the station building.
+I invite you to look at [this video of Kreuzberg (Ahr)](https://youtu.be/I1MU2Kdnn_s?si=J34Duojrtz6BMhu_&t=75), at that timestamp you'll see below picture.
+The rectangular section at the bottom left is the submerged railway bridge, the round section at the top is the Kreuzberg station building.

 ![Kreuzberg example](kreuzberg1.png)

-You'll notice half the camping site blocking the railway bridge arches.
-To make the situation clearer, here's a picture of the same bridge from my 2015 vacation:
+You'll notice the camping site inventory piled up agains the now-submerged railway bridge arches.
+To make the situation clearer, here's a picture of the same bridge from my 2015 vacation (this is the downstream side of the bridge):

 ![Kreuzberg bridge before the flood](kreuzberg-before.png)